fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 **Note:** the final menu is the result of several attempt that aim to supply the best experience for the users.

 ### Step 5
 Short video where the player enter the hospital while NPCs are moving around the environment.
-Then, at a certain point, the emergency simulation clicks therefore the player and the NPCs start to look for a safe area.
+Then, at a certain point, the emergency simulation clicks, therefore the player and the NPCs start to look for a safe area.

 [Watch on YouTube](https://youtu.be/XfwZfsfZNIY)